 Yes yes, I’m not religious, I don’t believe in spirits or death being a big menacing monster who holds you in your final moments.
 But there was something rather reassuring about this moment.
 We are not far from the big monster many times during our lives, sometimes more than others.
 It was Epicurus who said:

 Death does not concern us, because as long as we exist, death is not here…

 Having said that, I think I’ll try to keep the hell away from old mate death for as long as possible thanks, because I’m busy, I’ve got lots of things to get done before we meet again.
-And there’s nothing actually reassuring about dying, death is death, not of us want to die, and it’s not nice on all counts.
+And there’s nothing actually reassuring about dying, death is death, none of us want to die, and it’s not nice on all counts.
 But it was nice that it took the time to wander past to say hello, and kept on moving on its way, leaving me with a reminder of how lucky I am to be alive.

 Sound like an analogy for something?

 Anyway, the other bit of life wisdom from the festival was from a play about the fall of the Berlin Wall.
 Now this one we actually did enjoy.
 The poignant line from it was: